DanFinelli/OverlappingGeoJSON_Panes_Template/README.md

 The 3 overlapping polygons should be above the tile pane (the map tiles) which is set at 200.
-If the rectangle polygons under 200, the user won’t be able to see them because the map tiles would be covering it.
-I also wanted to keep the panes below 400 to that other feature of the maps like popup windows would still show above the overlapping polygons.
+If the rectangle polygons are under 200, the user won’t be able to see them because the map tiles would be covering it.
+I also wanted to keep the panes below 400 so that other features of the maps, like popup windows, would still show above the overlapping polygons.
 Panes are relative, so as long as they are relative to a preferred layer ordering, the specific range of zindex number is not as important.

 ## [Step 2] Create a pane for however many panes needed: